Cuba has the potential to become the digital innovation hub of the Caribbean.

 Cuba’s growing digital economy is fueling private sector growth, economic development, and social change across the island.
 However, access to internet is still low, and the island nation lacks the resources to further develop its internet communications and technology (ICT) sector.
 Despite these challenges, Cuba has some of the brightest and most innovative technological minds in the world.

 U.S. tech and telecom companies have the resources to help Cuba digitize its economy and move into the 21st century.
 Improving the ability of Cubans to the connect with the rest of the world will help foster economic growth and improve human rights on the island.

 Cuba's technology Sector

 Access to Internet

-While recent reforms made by the Cuban government have steadily increased internet access, Cuba still has one of the lowest internet penetration rates in the world at 5 percent.
-Cuba has 230 public wi-fi hotspots on the island, up from 0 just a few years ago.
+While recent reforms made by the Cuban government have steadily increased internet access, Cuba still has one of the lowest internet penetration rates in the world at five percent.
+Cuba has over 600 public wi-fi hotspots on the island, up from 0 just a few years ago.

 However, the Cuban government has announced plans to expand broadband access to 80 percent of business entities (private and state-owned), 95 percent of educational and health centers, and 50 percent of households by 2020.
 This level of connectivity would require significant investments in infrastructure.